yiyiyuan0225/yiyiyuan0225.github.io/publications.md

 ## Working Paper

-- Faithful CLIP-based Concept Bottleneck Models（In collaboration with **KAUST**）.
+- Faithful CLIP-based Concept Bottleneck Models（In collaboration with **KAUST**）.--Work hard for ICLR in a few months!
-- Towards Consistent Multimodal Explanation via Data Influence （In collaboration with **KAUST**）.
+- Towards Consistent Multimodal Explanation via Data Influence （In collaboration with **KAUST**）.--Work hard for AAAI in a few months!
-- cross—domain unsupervised car detection （This is a collaboration with Haoxuan Xu at Shandong University）.
+- cross—domain unsupervised car detection （This is a collaboration with Haoxuan Xu at Shandong University）.--The first draft has been completed, ordered and polished, enjoy!